-At one time, it was thought that tightly sealing walls and ceilings was essential to blocking heat transference and reducing energy costs, but it was soon determined that unless the seal was absolute, moisture that did get into sealed walls could create serious structural problems and health issues, such as allergies to mold festering within walls.
-A vapor barrier is intended to prevent that transmission of moisture.
-Although it is still good practice to minimize heat loss through walls, ceilings, and floors, it is now known that it is equally important for the vapor barriers to be installed correctly and walls also are able to "breathe."
+During the energy crisis of the 1970s, a prevailing belief took root where it was thought that tightly sealing walls and ceilings with a vapor barrier was essential to blocking heat transference and reducing energy costs.
+It was soon determined, however, that unless the seal was absolute, moisture that did get into sealed walls could create serious structural problems and health issues, such as allergic reactions to mold festering within walls.
+Although it is still good practice to minimize heat loss through walls, ceilings, and floors, it is now known that it is equally important for the vapor barriers to be installed correctly and that walls also are able to "breathe."

 The Science of Moisture Movement

-Water vapor can pass through building materials in several ways, including direct transmission and by heat transfer, but studies suggest that fully 98 percent of the moisture transfer through wall occurs through air gaps, including cracks around electrical fixtures and outlets, and gaps along baseboards.
-Thus, installing vapor barriers on wall surfaces must be done in conjunction with sealing these air flow gaps in walls, ceiling, and along floor surfaces.
+Water vapor can pass through building materials in several ways, including direct transmission, and by heat transfer, but studies suggest that fully 98 percent of the moisture transfer through walls occurs through air gaps, including cracks around electrical fixtures and outlets, and gaps along baseboards.
+Thus, installing vapor barriers on wall surfaces must be done in conjunction with sealing these air flow-gaps in walls and ceilings, and along floor surfaces.

 Vapor Transmission Ratings

-To assist builders in controlling moisture, various building materials are rated according to permeability and are assigned a "perm" rating.
-There are a variety of rating systems used, but one common one is the US permeability system.
+To assist builders in controlling moisture, various building materials are rated according to permeability and are assigned a perms rating.
+A variety of rating systems are in use, but one common one is the U.S. permeability system.

 - Sheet metal